top of page

 2. Construction of Station 55 in South Caldwell

-3. Addition of two ambulances to the system (to include vehicles, equipment and supplies to make them operational)
+3. Addition of one ambulance to the system (to include vehicles, equipment and supplies to make them operational)

 In addition to the above needs, the levy will allow the Ambulance District to add stations, ambulances, equipment, and staff to meet the projected growth in 7 to 10 years’ time, not just today’s needs.